Works in this franchise with their own YMMV pages:

-- Sequelitis: Until Dawn, no sequel had nearly as warm a reception as the original (Escape coming the closest), with Battle at the bottom.
+- Sequelitis: Until Dawn, no sequel had nearly as warm a reception as the original (Rise coming the closest), with Battle at the bottom.

 The TV Series:

 - Anvilicious: The television show.
 Each episode has a moral of the week, although Some Anvils Need to Be Dropped.